gabeo13/python-challenge/README.md

 ![](Images/pyBankheader.jpg)
 ---
 ---
-Using a provided csv file with columns for Date & Profit/Loss as laid out below, analyze and record the following:
+Using a csv file with columns for Date & Profit/Loss as laid out below, analyze and record the following:
 ---
 _CSV Table Format_
 | Date | Profit/Losses |